Noah-Arcouette/HD/README.md

 # HD - Header Definitions

-HD is a simple MakeFile generator that reads you source file for `#include`s and generates a MakeFile.
+HD is a simple MakeFile generator that reads your source file for `#include`s and generates a MakeFile.

 HD tells you exactly what it's doing and what happened if